A colleogue wants to buy a high end graphics card as a christmas present for their son

 From the point of view of getting it to work on Christmas day, you will probably find that any new GPU will have two PCIe six pin connectors, and the D9200 only has one.
 Dell overcome this by fitting a splitter that converts the single PCIe to two PCIe connectors, so I'd say order one of these as well - some GPUs come with these as standard, but many do not.

 Hi malik999, Your current PSU is 375w, see HERE.
-Your case being a tower you can put any standard ATX type PSU into that case to boost your power, see HERE.
+Your case being a tower you can put any standard ATX type PSU into that case to boost your power, see HERE <ADMIN NOTE: Broken link has been removed from this post by Dell>.
 So adding an high end graphics card is no problem.

 If my answer Was helpful?
 Please let me know by clicking on the 'Did this answer your question' and clicking on the Yes button.
 Thanks.